We are so thankful for the time and effort that OPEN members have put into contributing to our work.

 - reduced and reworded the information on the posters

 - added another way to register for sessions, not just a QR code

 - adapted how they will be used - one summary poster will link to others for more information rather than having six individual posters for each workshop

-- changed the the QR code so it will take people landing page for more information and to sign up, rather than straight to sign up.
-This page will also contain signposts and additional information, so we are able to reach more people.
+- changed the QR code so it will take people landing page for more information and to sign up, rather than straight to sign up.
+This page will also contain signposts and additional information, so we are able to reach more people

 - added of 'workshops' under the 'U OK?' logo to make it clear these are a series of workshop

 Once the design is finalised, we will share it here for you all to see.